locmai/nixos/README.md

 ## TODOs

-- Configure dotfiles (home manager or chezmoi?)
+- Configure dotfiles (home manager or chezmoi?) - still too lazy to start working on this